alexanderaleskin/telegram_django_bot/README.rst

-Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use path 'sb/cr', whereby the first part of the path 'sb/'  the router ``RouterCallbackMessageCommandHandler`` will execute the ``BotMenuElemViewSet`` class, namely the ``TelegaViewSet.dispatch`` method, which in turn will call  the ``create`` method by analyzing the second part of the path
+Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use path 'sb/cr', whereby the first part of the path 'sb/'  the router ``RouterCallbackMessageCommandHandler`` will execute the ``BotMenuElemViewSet`` class, namely the ``TelegramViewSet.dispatch`` method, which in turn will call  the ``create`` method by analyzing the second part of the path
 ``cr``.

 To sum up the scheme of handlers routing, there are following key points:

 1. ``telegram.ext.Update`` is used as a receiver of messages from Telegram;
 2. Standard handlers of the ``Python-Telegram-Bot`` library can be used as handlers.
-For convenient use Django's path scheme and ``TelegaViewSet`` you need to use ``RouterCallbackMessageCommandHandler``.
+For convenient use Django's path scheme and ``TelegramViewSet`` you need to use ``RouterCallbackMessageCommandHandler``.
-3. ``TelegaViewSet`` aggregates a set of standard functions for managing data, what is made possible to group code associated with one type of data type in one class (place).
+3. ``TelegramViewSet`` aggregates a set of standard functions for managing data, what is made possible to group code associated with one type of data type in one class (place).

 TelegramViewSet features
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As described above, TelegaViewSet contains standard functions for data manipulation.
+As described above, TelegramViewSet contains standard functions for data manipulation.
 Due to such standard data processing methods, it turns out in the example to describe the logic of ``BotMenuElemViewSet`` in 40
 lines of code, also using some customization for beautiful data displaying.

-To use all the features of the TelegaViewSet in your class, it should be inherited from it, as, for example, this is done
+To use all the features of the TelegramViewSet in your class, it should be inherited from it, as, for example, this is done
 in the ``BotMenuElemViewSet``: